akorn/zfsbackup/README.md

 expired.
 Future versions may support scoping (only expire snapshots under a specific zpool or subtree).

-No expiry takes place if the only or the latest successful backup would be removed.
+No expiry takes place if a snapshot of the only or of the latest successful backup would be removed.

 The `/etc/zfsbackup/server.conf` and the `/etc/zfsbackup/client.conf` file can be used to override the `korn.zfsbackup` property prefix to something else,